HelloYeew/sakura-imaging/README.md

 ## License

+This extension is part of the Sakura Framework, see [the main repository](https://github.com/HelloYeew/sakura) for more information.

+This project is licensed under the MIT license.
+Please see [the license file](LICENSE) for more information. tl;dr you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

 This extension use [ImageMagick](https://imagemagick.org/) with [Magick.NET](https://github.com/dlemstra/Magick.NET).
 See [ImageMagick License](https://github.com/ImageMagick/ImageMagick/blob/main/LICENSE) and [Magick.NET License](https://github.com/dlemstra/Magick.NET/blob/main/License.txt) (Apache License 2.0) for more information.